Guderian2nd/TrueHistoryAI/AI Rules.md

 IF EnemyFightingUnitNum is FightingUnitNumHigh THEN BuildMilitaryBuilding is High

+IF EnemyFightingUnitNum is FightingUnitNumMedium THEN BuildMilitaryBuilding is Medium

 IF EnemyFightingUnitNum is FightingUnitNumLow THEN BuildMilitaryBuilding is Low

 IF AllMyUnitEnemDist is EnemDistLow THEN BuildMilitaryBuilding is High